Driver Signing Guidelines for ISVs

 - Get a VeriSign certificate.
 The certificate is required for submitting your product to the Windows Certification Program, to ensure that your organization is authentic and to secure transmission of drivers and test results to Microsoft.

 - Sign the latest Windows Certification Program Testing Agreement and the latest applicable Certification License.

 - Provide billing information.

-Review the latest requirements for the Unclassified category in the Windows Logo Program and Filter Driver Product Type in the Windows Certification Program.
+Review the latest requirements for the Unclassified category in the Windows Logo Program and/or Filter Driver Product Type in the Windows Certification Program.